Building Intelligence and Strength in the Feet and Legs for Stability and Grounding

 blog post harness your feet to stabilize structure jennifer raye

 The feet are the foundation of the body.
-The 33 joints and the 26 bones in the foot are constantly moving and making small articulations based on the forces the body is bearing.
-Ultimately any incongruence in our posture or alignment (day to day and in our asana practice) will show up in the feet.
-The opposite is also true; as we re-align and strengthen the feet and legs greater postural integrity will enter the whole body affecting seemingly unrelated issues.
+The 33 joints and the 26 bones in the foot constantly move and make small articulations based on the forces the body is bearing.
+Ultimately, any incongruence in our posture or alignment (day to day and in our asana practice) will show up in the feet.
+The opposite is also true; as we re-align and strengthen the feet and legs, greater postural integrity will enter the whole body, affecting seemingly unrelated issues.

 In addition, strong bones and healthy circulation in the feet and legs help to treat and prevent physical imbalances and disharmonies such as bunions, plantar fasciitis, weak ankles, prolapsed arches, knee pain, and even IT band tightness and organ prolapse.